 It's Melvin!

 Sleep is so so important.
 It affects every aspect of our life.
 When we don’t sleep well, it leads to a lot of issues.
 Without enough sleep, our ability to handle and manage stress will be greatly reduced.
 Decreased sleep leads to increased cortisol levels which creates a feedback loop that can become hard to stop.
 Establishing good sleep hygiene is very important to getting stress under control.
-This great handout will help get you on the path to a better night’s sleep.
+Check out our blog for lots of great sleep tips that will help get you on the path to a better night’s sleep.

 The foods we eat can have a great impact on our ability to handle stress.
 Things will only worsen if we are stressed and eat lots of junk food.
 You don’t have to be perfect, but eating well will help you to feel better.
 It can be really challenging to eat well when we are stressed, so take little baby steps.